Analysis | Why People in Yellow Vests Are Blocking French Roads

 5. How has the government responded?

-Ministers argued that payroll and poll tax cuts more than compensated for higher gas taxes.
+The government argues that most of the price increases felt by consumers in 2018 came from the rising market price of oil, over which it has no control, rather than the higher taxes.
+Ministers initially downplayed the protests, arguing that payroll and poll tax cuts more than compensated for higher gas taxes.
 When that line didn’t convince, they promised more incentives to buy cleaner cars.
 They’ve criticized the Yellow Vests for wanting both lower taxes and more services and for the violence that’s flared at some of their protests.
-Presenting a national energy plan on Nov.
-27, Macron said he’s heard the “deep anger” about rising costs but offered little in return except opening a “citizens debate” on ecology and making vague comments about “modulating” gasoline taxes if market prices keep rising.
-Subsequent polls showed more than three-quarters of the French weren’t convinced.
+The six-month suspension of new fuel taxes and electrical price increases are to allow time for a three-month public debate on France’s environmental policies.
+The initial reaction from most Yellow Vests was: Too little, too late.

 6. What’s the risk for Macron?